magmukendi/my100daysOfCode.v.2/README.md

 ### **Today's Progress**:

 This is the second day since I started working on the Hacker Ranks coding challenges.
+I should say that those challenges are easy.

 ### **Thoughts**:
 ## **Link**: